 - The main entrance has a ramp and automatic doors.
 Box Office counter to the right inside the entrance.
 No steps to Stalls from foyer.
 41 steps up to the Dress Circle; 70 to the Upper Circle.
 Most staircases are highlighted and have handrails on both sides.
 Theatre opens 45 minutes before the performance.

 - Williams Sound Infra-red system (Check with theatre for coverage)

 - Guide dogs policy

 - Guide dogs are allowed into the auditorium and Front of House staff are happy to dog-sit (maximum 2).

 - No steps to Stalls from foyer.
-2 spaces for wheelchair users at the back - view slightly restricted.
+2 wheelchair spaces at the back of stalls - view slightly restricted.
 Transfer seating available to any stalls aisle seat.
 A maximum of 4 wheelchairs can be stored in the cloakroom.
 Provisions for 4 wheelchairs/scooter transferees per performance - please check when booking.

 - Level access to women's toilets in the main entrance foyer and to both men's and women's in the Stalls.
 Men's and women's toilets available in the Dress Circle foyer area.
 Access to toilets in the Upper Circle involves a number of steps.

 - Disabled toilets

 - 4 licensed bars.
 Jessie Matthews bar down 20 steps from foyer.
 Vivienne Ellis bar has level access from stalls.
 Dress Circle bar up 30 steps.
 Upper Circle bar 63 steps.
 Limited seating.
 Drinks can be taken to disabled customers in the auditorium.